Lcfvs/anticore-server/readme.md

 ## Disable the generator

-Create an `.env` file containing this variable
+Modify the `.env` file containing this variable

 ```shell script
 NODE_ENV=production